bhelfert/gilded-rose-solutions/using-inheritance/README.md

 Some disadvantages:
 * Inheritance with tight coupling - not nice
 * Logic scattered across inheritance hierarchy / item types --> unbalanced, asymmetric
-* Code structure eventually only scales limited when adding new item types
 * Getter methods in production code exist only for testing purposes
-* Strange: an UnboxedItem does not have a name